genotrance/px/README.md

 The latest Px version can be downloaded and installed from source via pip:

-	python -m pip install git+https://github.com/genotrance/px
+	python -m pip install https://github.com/genotrance/px/archive/master.zip

-Source can also be downloaded separately and installed:
+Source can also be downloaded and installed:

 - Via git: